Airport Expansion (Parliamentary Approval) Bill

 Overview

-This bill amends the Planning Act 2008, requiring Parliament's approval for proposals to build new major airports or add runways to existing ones.
-This ensures greater parliamentary scrutiny of significant airport expansion projects.
+This bill amends the Planning Act 2008 to require Parliamentary approval for proposals to build new major airports or add runways to existing ones.
+This means that such projects cannot proceed without explicit approval from both the House of Commons and the House of Lords.

 Description

-- National Policy Statements: It mandates parliamentary approval for any national policy statement relating to the construction of a new major airport or an additional runway at an existing major airport.
-This means the government cannot designate such a policy without a vote in both Houses of Parliament.
+- National Policy Statements: It mandates that any national policy statement relating to the construction of a new major airport or additional runway at an existing major airport must receive approval from both Houses of Parliament before the Secretary of State can designate it.

 Government Spending